 The interview with Ms Doniger was great and very inspiring to say the least.
 Her love for Sanskrit and her great work is very enriching.
 Even though I do not fully agree with her assessment of present day India but that doesnāt take away her great knowledge of ancient Indian texts, specially the subtleties of Mahabharata, I have been following and hearing her and her view about present day India wouldnāt change my love for Ms Doniger.
 May be someday I will have an encounter with her and talk abo... more

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to The Sanskrit Studies Podcast and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for The Sanskrit Studies Podcast.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to The Sanskrit Studies Podcast and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic pulls reviews for The Sanskrit Studies Podcast from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for The Sanskrit Studies Podcast from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.